Search This Blog

 Not all that long ago, I was sitting at home, self-quarantined both due to the pandemic and recovering from major surgery, and not so surprisingly bored to tears.
 I became somewhat manic with my shopping, searching the online auction sites constantly using broader and broader search terms and bidding on the good stuff.
 When I saw this pop up for auction, I placed what I think of as an I-want-to-own-it bid.
 After a flurry of last second bids, I brought it home for what (to me) was a reasonable price.
 Little did I know...

 While I am no scholar of the works of Charles Marion Russell, I consider myself to be a fair judge of restrikes of his bronzes.
 I own many such, several more than I have yet posted about (I buy 'em when I find 'em going for cheap money).
 Now, I have a bit of a story to tell.
 Four decades ago, when I was 13, I apprenticed in a clock repair shop.
 I've worked with antique brass and bronze for most of my life.
 I have a pretty good eye for patina and for the way the specific alloys they used "back then" have aged.
-I am quite familiar with castings from Roman Bronze Works castings dating to the first quarter of the last century as well as how the alloy they used should look today.
-I also have a very good eye and a memory for detail.
-I have seen a TON (likely several tons) of restrikes of Russell's works, and while I may not have seen all of his pieces that have been repopped, I feel like I've run across the majority of them.
+I am quite familiar with castings from Roman Bronze Works dating to the first quarter of the last century as well as how the alloy they used should look today.
+I also have a very good eye and memory for detail.
+I have seen a TON (likely several tons by weight) of restrikes of Russell's works, and while I may not have seen all of his pieces that have been repopped, I feel like I've run across the majority of them.
 One thing that I've noticed when it comes to Russell's larger, more complex pieces, is that if an original was molded up to make a surmoulage (a second-generation casting created from an existing bronze casting, not from the original sculpture or mold), it would not have been cut to pieces to be cast and welded together in the manner of the originals.
 This makes the castings rather sloppy.
 My copy of Scalp Dancer is a prime example of this.
 Because bronze shrinks by up to 15% as it cools, surmoulages are always smaller in all dimensions than the original castings from which they were made.
 Simply measuring your bronze then comparing the numbers to those quoted by the museums that own known original castings makes for an easy way to tell if your sculpture is original or a copy.
 However, most of the larger "Russell" bronzes that I see on the market are not directly copied by molding up an original bronze.
 Instead, a foreign artist looks at pictures and creates something similar to the original, a pastiche, which is then signed with Russell's name (not infrequently misspelled, too).
 Those are true fakes - Russell had no hand in their creation, only serving as inspiration for copyists.

 The moment that I saw this bronze listed, I knew that it was neither a surmoulage nor a fake.
 The listing header was very spartan, along the lines of 'Bronze Sculpture of Indian on Horse' with a description that merely stated the artist's name, the foundry mark and dimensions of the piece.
 This one was the real deal.
 It had the correct level of detail, was the correct size in all directions, correct patina, correct color of bronze, correct foundry mark and correct signature.
 There was no damage to be seen anywhere on the piece.
 PLUS I have never, ever encountered this piece in any setting other than a museum or book.
 In the catalogue raisonné of Russell's works (by B. Byron Price), it was stated that at the time of publication, only eight of the fourteen to sixteen cast were known to exist, up to thirteen from Roman Bronze Works and three from California Art Bronze that were cast posthumously (as ordered by Nancy Russell).
 That left six to eight more "out in the wild," though I am unsure as to how many from each foundry are left outstanding.